 We have an amazing team of educators.
 APB was started by teachers, and collectively we have experience in schools, camps, mountain guiding, the arts, and more.
 See our team page to read a few bios.

 Our Instructors facilitate a positive learning environment and culture, and invite participants to take over that work as the semester progresses.
 Most importantly, our Instructors work with each participant each week to set and accomplish academic, professional, and personal goals.
 Our Instructors also lead about one workshop per week on skills like personal finance, carpentry, or gardening and take small groups of participants on guided outdoor field trips and community service projects.

 Sounds like a dream job?
 We're still hiring, and we’d love to work with you!
 Send a cover letter and resume to firstname.lastname@example.org.

 What kind of medical training do the instructors have?

 Many of our instructors hold a Wilderness First Responder certification.
 All of our sites are within 20 minutes of a clinic and 1 hour of a hospital.

 We’ve designed the APB experience to adapt to our participants needs and interests, and we know that the practice of learning skills like empathy, communication, and collaboration are life-long pursuits.
 Our program will provide more value to any student that attends multiple semesters.

 Are there guest speakers?
 Do they come to campus?

 We want to give participants a window into the lives of professionals at every level of career.
+These guests are more artists-in-residence than TEDx.
 Some of these speakers are part of our professional mentor network, and some are professional speakers or workshop facilitators.
-Each one will be picked to align with participant interest and to provide a broader perspective on our world.
-This fall, many of our guest speakers will be online, but those that do come in person will be live-streamed to all other campuses.

 Who are the professional mentors and how does that program work?